For Arizona colocation companies, staying green can be difficult.

 Arizona colocation companies now favor building designs that reflect heat and retain cool air.
 These include:

-- White roofs covered with solar-reflective white coating that decreases surface temperatures by 100 degrees Fahrenheit
+• White roofs covered with a solar-reflective white coating that decreases surface temperatures by 100 degrees Fahrenheit

-Such protective measures not only lower cooling costs, they also offset CO₂ emissions by approximately five metric tons per 500 square feet.
+Such protective measures lower cooling costs and offset CO₂ emissions by approximately five metric tons per 500 square feet.

 The Bottom Line

-By implementing green practices such as free cooling and hot aisle / cold aisle layouts, Arizona colocation companies can meet growing customer demand and even expand in the future without compromising on energy efficiency.
+By implementing green practices such as free cooling and hot aisle / cold aisle layouts, Arizona colocation companies can meet growing customer demand and expand without compromising energy efficiency.

 Does your colocation company use any of the strategies outlined in this post?
 If so, are the results positive?
 Let us know your thoughts in the Comments box below.